Alan Sillitoe in 2008. Cover image for Sillitoe Trail, TheSpace. Source; LeftLion, Dom Henry

 Commissioned by Arts Council England and the BBC, The Sillitoe Trail was originally produced by James Walker and Paul Fillingham as part of a pilot for an on-demand digital arts platform called ‘The space’ (2012-13).
 The original commission was supported by the Alan Sillitoe Memorial Committee and includes fresh interpretations of Sillitoe’s masterpiece from many Nottinghamshire artists, writers, film-makers and students.

 The Space offered the BBC an opportunity to develop editorial workflow for handling digital content.
-The Thinkamigo team (lead by Paul Fillingham) worked alongside producers and mentors at BBC Wood Lane and Media City Salford alongside fifty other arts organisations including the likes of Shakespeare Globe Theatre, The Tate Gallery and the John Peel Record Collection.
-The Sillitoe Trail was hailed as an exemplar in creative engagement by Arts Council England.
+The Thinkamigo team (lead by Paul Fillingham) worked w producers and mentors at BBC Wood Lane and Media City Salford.
+Featured arts organisations including the likes of Shakespeare Globe Theatre, The Tate Gallery and the John Peel Collection.
+Sillitoe Trail was hailed as an exemplar of creative engagement by Arts Council England.
 The project made a huge impact in Nottinghamshire as well as extending into public events including; Sheffield DocFest, City Library, Newcastle and The British Library and Google HQ in London.
-Culminating in the release of a 1950s styled ‘Factory Handbook’ and a mobile trail on the Apple App Store – Part of a festival of screenings, readings and live performance at Nottingham Contemporary.
+The project was also released as a 1950s styled ‘Factory Handbook’ and a mobile trail on the Apple App Store – Launched amidst screenings, readings and live performance at Nottingham Contemporary.